saurabh1088/notes/JavaScript/JavaScript.md

 var someVar;
 ```

-However one important point to be noted is that only the declaration is hoiseted
+However one important point to be noted is that only the declaration is hoisted
 but not the initialization so below code will give error

 ```